rd235/vde_dnsutils/README.md

 # vde\_dnsutils
 DNS utilities for vde projects (hashdns/fqdndhcp)

+## ℹ Info
-* vde\_dnsutils is deprecated.
-The new more general projects [iothnamed](https://github.com/virtualsquare/iothnamed) and [namedhcp](https://github.com/virtualsquare/namedhcp) can provide the functionnalities formerly provided by vde\_dnsutil.
+vde\_dnsutils is deprecated.
+The new more general projects [iothnamed](https://github.com/virtualsquare/iothnamed) and [namedhcp](https://github.com/virtualsquare/namedhcp) can provide the functionalities formerly provided by vde\_dnsutil.
 This project is no longer actively maintained.

 ## Install vde\_dnsutils